amirul1000/sales-team-management-ci/README.md

-Sales team management in CI
+Sales team management in Codeigniter
 ===========================
 Managing a sales team is no easy task.
 You have the potential to either make or break your sales reps.